microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 -   This call is designed to be used from the Client Driver's DeviceAdd function (before DMF is initialized).

+-   The FormatStrings may contain 'format specifier' values (e.g. %d, %x).
+    In that case, NumberOfInsertionStrings should equal the total number of format specifiers and the variable list should contain an equal number of values that will be inserted into those FormatStrings in place of the format specifiers.

 -   This function performs non-trivial parsing and manipulation of the given parameters to output a proper entry in the Event Log.